 - If desired, chop the sausages in half for smaller pieces.

 - Add the rice and sausages and stir well.
 If you are using sazón, add it here.
+Crush the bouillon cube and add it now.
 Bring to a boil again.

 - Once the water begins to boil again, reduce the heat to moderate-high and continue to cook uncovered until most of the water evaporates.